oberstet/scratchbox/docs/git/README.md

 Git is great, but I forget the more obscure spells all the time.

+### Squashing

+within current branch, squashes all commits that are ahead of master down into one useful if you merged with upstream in the middle of your commits (rebase could get very ugly if this is the case)

+commit any working changes on branch "mybranchname", then...

+	git checkout master
+	git checkout -b mybranchname_temp
+	git merge --squash mybranchname
+	git commit -am "Message describing all squashed commits" git branch -m mybranchname mybranchname_unsquashed
+	git branch -m mybranchname

+optional, not recommended if you want to keep the unsquashed history around for a bit longer

+	git branch -D mybranchname_unsquashed

+if squashing already-pushed commits...

+	git push --force

 ### Write access to repo from behind firewall

 To access a GitHub repo (public or private) from behind a corporate firewall, your best bet is over HTTPS.